jxmot/github-graphql-snippets/README.md

 ```
 {
   "data": {
-    "repositoryId": "Your chosen repo ID",
+    "repositoryId": "Your chosen repo's ID",
     "title": "TEST 1 graphql",
     "body": "this is a test 1 of graphql issue creation.",
     "clientMutationId": null